-We may decide to wind up or close a fund at any time.
+We may decide to wind up the Westpac Active Series or a fund at any time.
 If we or a fund are liquidated or wound up, any creditors' claims will rank ahead of your claims, though your claims will rank equally with other investors in the relevant fund.
 If BTNZ or a fund become insolvent, you won't be liable to pay money to anyone.